zeuslawyer/cl-functions-spotify-masterclass/samples/twilio-spotify/README.md

 ```

+### Running other Tasks

-10. > :warning: **Update the Functions Consumer Contract in code**:When you're ready to run the CLI scripts described in the main README file, make sure you update the references to the client smart contract correctly.
+7. > :warning: **Update the Functions Consumer Contract in code**:When you're ready to run the CLI scripts described in the main README file, make sure you update the references to the client smart contract correctly.

     When running the CLI commands (which are Hardhat [tasks](https://hardhat.org/hardhat-runner/docs/guides/tasks-and-scripts)), be sure to find the script that implements the task in `/tasks` directory, and change the Contract name in the line that looks like this `const clientFactory = await ethers.getContractFactory("FunctionsConsumer")`.
 In the Twilio-spotify sample, the contract in this line will read as `const clientFactory = await ethers.getContractFactory("RecordLabel")`